Julius Meier-Graefe

 Julius Meier-Graefe (10 June 1867 - 5 June 1935) was a German art critic and novelist.

-His writings on Impressionism, Post-Impressionism as well as on art of earlier and more recent generations, with his most important contributions translated into French, Russian, and English are considered to have been instrumental for the understanding and the lasting success of these artistic movements.
+His writings on Impressionism, Post-Impressionism as well as on the art of earlier and more recent generations, with his most important contributions translated into French, Russian, and English are considered to have been instrumental for the understanding and the lasting success of these artistic movements.

 Biography

 Meier-Graefe was born in Reschitz, Banat, Hungary, then part of the Austrian Empire.
 He was the grandson of Moritz Hermann Eduard Meier (מוריץ הרמן אדוארד מאייר), and son of Eduard (August) Meier, a government civil engineer, and Marie Theresie (Marie-Thérèse) Meier née Graefe (1835, Halle/Saale–1867, Resicabánya).
 The family, including his brother Max (Emil) Meier, moved to a small town near Düsseldorf, Germany.
 He chose the hyphenated surname Meier-Graefe to honour his mother who died giving birth to him.

 He studied engineering in Munich in 1888 and married Clotilde Vitzthum von Eckstädt (who was related to the art historian Georg Vitzthum von Eckstädt).
 He moved to Berlin, where, in 1890, he started studying history in general and art history in particular.
 He began his literary career as a fiction writer with two novellas, Ein Abend bei Laura (1890) and Nach Norden (1893).
 His first work of art criticism, regarding Edvard Munch, was published in 1894.
 In 1895, he was among the founders of the arts and literary periodical Pan, but he left the magazine after a year.
 In 1897, he founded the Jugendstil (Art Nouveau) magazine Dekorative Kunst and soon thereafter opened La Maison Moderne in Paris, a gallery that showcased Art Nouveau works.
 The gallery closed in 1903.

 The centennial exhibition of German art in the National Gallery in Berlin in 1906 featured Meier-Graefe's presentation of previously little-known works which first introduced the art of Caspar David Friedrich to a wider audience.
 Similarly, his 1910 book, Spanische Reise ("Spanish Journey"), led to the "rediscovery" of El Greco and the recognition of the artist as a forerunner to the Expressionists.